 Champions of Change Coalition (CCC)

 The Champions of Change Coalition (CCC) works with influential leaders to redefine men's role in tackling gender inequality.
 It activates peer groups of influential male leaders and supports them to step up beside women to accelerate change.
 They have committed to work together to listen, learn and lead through action.
 Rather than focusing on what women can do, they strive to shift the system by understanding and addressing systemic biases and barriers that limit women’s advancement.
 MCC recognises that gender equality benefits everyone and we all have a role to play.

 Larry Marshall, our Chief Executive, is a member of the CCC STEM (Science, Technology, Engineering and Maths) group which is looking at ways to increase the number of women in STEM.

 For the last two years, CSIRO achieved Gold Employer Status through the Australian Workplace Equality Index (AWEI) on the assessment of our LGBTIQ+ inclusion activities for the 2019 and 2020 calendar years.
 The AWEI sets a comparative benchmark on LGBTIQ+ workplace inclusion for employers across all sectors.
 It compares organisations across a broad range of equality metrics, including policy, culture and training.

-This is the highest AWEI achievement obtained by CSIRO over three consecutive years and demonstrates the significant leap in LGBTIQ+ inclusion we have taken since 2017.
+This is the highest AWEI achievement obtained by CSIRO over four consecutive years and demonstrates the significant leap in LGBTIQ+ inclusion we have taken since 2017.

 Our Pride@CSIRO Network

 Pride@CSIRO is a professional network and social community for LGBTQI+ identifying employees and allies.
 The network promotes and drives the inclusion of LGBTQI+ employees by; raising awareness, supporting peers and challenging discrimination.
 Pride@CSIRO actively contributes to building a safe and welcoming workplace culture that celebrates the multiple aspects of diversity which form identities and experiences, so we can all bring our whole selves to work.